ROCm-DS/hipDF/README.md

 > This release is an *early-access* software technology preview.
 Running production workloads is *not* recommended.
 ***
 **NOTE:** This README is derived from the original RAPIDSAI project's README.
 More care is necessary to remove/modify parts that are only applicable to the original version.
+**NOTE:** In source code, hipMM uses the `cudf` namespace/naming conventions like the original cuDF project (which it is derived from).

 ## Resources